vicktornl/wagtail-robots/README.rst

 Development
 ===========

-Developing new work/fixes/upgrades should be based on the latest `main` branch and merged back to the `main` branch.
+Developing new work/fixes/upgrades should be based on the latest `master` branch and merged back to the `master` branch.

-If you consider any new work needs a new release then create a new branch from the `main` branch once your work is merged to the `main` branch.
+If you consider any new work needs a new release then create a new branch from the `master` branch once your work is merged to the `master` branch.
 Name your new branch using the convention 'stable/[version]' where version is the next version number you want to use. (any branches using the stable prefix are automatically protected)
 We treat each stable branch as a snapshot of the codebase at the time of the release.
 We don't merge any further work to the stable branch.